Angela Hucles: Sports and diplomacy

 In April 2014, Hucles traveled to Morocco as a SportsUnited Sports Envoy for the U.S. Department of State.
 In this function, she worked with Lesle Gallimore and Marian Dalmy to conduct soccer clinics and events for 104 youth from under-served areas.
 In so doing, Hucles helped contribute to SportsUnited's mission to promote greater international understanding and inclusion through sport.

 Hucles served as the Women's Sports Foundation President, effective January 1, 2015 to January 2017.
 She has become a regular speaker on topics of sports leadership, equality, inclusion and safe spaces, anti-bullying, and the power of sport and its impact on personal growth and development.
 She is a member of the advisory board for You Can Play, a campaign dedicated to fighting homophobia in sports.

+Club management

+On June 16, 2021, National Women's Soccer League (NWSL) expansion club Angel City FC hired Hucles as the team's vice president of player development.
+In August 2022, Angel City promoted her to general manager, replacing Eniola Aluko.

+During her tenure as general manager, Hucles was responsible for the hiring of head coach Becki Tweed, the signings of Alyssa Thompson and Katie Zelem, and the start of construction on Angel City's training facilities.

+In October 2024, the NWSL suspended Hucles from player transaction-related duties for the remainder of the calendar year after the league determined that the club had improperly made undisclosed side-letter agreements with players and exceeded the league's salary cap.
+The club was also fined $200,000 and docked three points, and club president Julie Uhrman was also suspended.

+On December 5, 2024, Angel City announced Hucles's exit from the club.
+Four days later on December 9, NWSL club Houston Dash announced their hiring of Hucles to the new role of president of women's soccer.
+The role's duties included those of the general manager and chief of soccer operations.

 Personal life

 Hucles ran a successful real estate group with her wife Meg Mangano prior to joining Angel City FC as general manager.
 They have two children.